Jackie Chan’s stunt team members from 1976 to today in a complete overview

 First collaboration in a film: “Naughty Boys” (1986)

 Jackie Chan’s personal bodyguard for many years as well as boxing and kickboxing trainer and generally his right-hand man.
 Named his son after his mentor: Jacky Low was born on 2 March 1999.
-Around 2009, after the restructuring of the JC Group, Ken Lo and Jackie Chan parted ways rather unpleasantly – little was commented on by Ken Lo.
+Around 2009, after the restructuring of the JC Group, Ken Lo and Jackie Chan parted ways.
+For a long time, there were rumours that they had fallen out.
+But the truth is, Jackie offered Ken the chance to go to China with him, but he declined and stayed home in Hong Kong to look after his own family.
 Nevertheless, they continued to work together, for example in “Chinese Zodiac” (2012), “Who Am I 2015” (2015) and most recently more or less in “All U Need Is Love” (2021).

 Picture: ”Project A II” (1987)